mdm/mdm.github.io/_drafts/tetris-rotations.markdown

     sa_y = 0
     sb_y = 0

 where `size` is the size of the bounding-box (i.e. 2, 3, or 4), works for all blocks.
-So to sum up, we get:
+So to summarize, we get:

     x_new = 1 - (y_old - (size - 2))
     y_new = x_old